 This has lead to the current situation of having to recharter the organization with NAU using inaccurate budget numbers from this outdated database.
 Tens of millions of dollars go unreported.
-This puts their organization in jeopardy, as NAU wants them to see at least a 50% return of what the project brings in, rather then the 17% they currently report.
-This requires CPCESU to sell the 17% as a large throughput of projects, high value for the 17%, and providing work to students.
+This puts their organization in jeopardy, as NAU wants them to see at least a 50% indirect rate or overhead of what the project brings in, rather then the 17.5% they currently report.
+This requires CPCESU to sell the 17.5% as a large throughput of projects, high value for the 17.5%, and providing work to students.

 The CPCESU also has some other minor issues that need to be handled by any solution that is delivered.
-They need a mechanism to allow organizations to submit projects, as organizations will sometimes begin projects without the CPCESU's knowledge.
+They need a mechanism to allow organizations to submit projects including automated and manual data entry, as organizations will sometimes begin projects without the CPCESU's knowledge.
 This leads to situations where the CPCESU is made aware of the project when it is completed, which may be due to the time cost of communicating with the CPCESU, which we seek to reduce.

-They also need to validate the information coming into their organization, so ensure the database stays correct and doesn't contain common mistakes.
+They also need to validate the information coming into their organization to ensure the database stays correct and doesn't contain common mistakes.
 As their database has been survived through the decades, it has slowly been filled with more and more mistakes and design flaws that need to be corrected.
 Small issues like not upper casing names and mistyping in an organization's name then makes it impossible to search and find information in the database.